MrOlm/covid19_population_genomics/README.md

 This work completely depends on the scientists and universities that originally sequenced these genomes and made their data publicly available.

 Note: Intrapatient analyses require access to the raw sequencing reads generated when sequencing covid19 genomes.
 Usually these reads are used to generate a consensus viral genome, the genome is deposited into a public database, and the raw reads are never uploaded publicly. **If you are involved in covid-19 genome sequencing efforts, please consider uploading the raw reads as well so that analyses like this can continue.**

-# Summary

-This will be filled in last

 # Results